ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma. Use the menu to see other pages.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
 Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a new cycle of testing will begin to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, your child’s doctor will talk with you about treatment options.
 The treatment plan may involve chemotherapy, but it depends on how much of the tumor can be surgically removed, where the cancer recurred, and the treatment the child received previously.
 Often, new experimental treatments in clinical trials for recurrent rhabdomyosarcoma are offered at specialized centers.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Children with recurrent cancer often experience emotions such as disbelief or fear.
-Parents and their families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
+Children with recurrent cancer sometimes experience emotions such as disbelief or fear.
+Parents and their families are encouraged to talk with their child's health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-Although treatment is successful for the majority of children with cancer, sometimes it is not.
+Although treatment is successful for many children with cancer, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
 In rare cases, this may occur during the original diagnosis and treatment or after initial therapy has been completed and there is a recurrence.
-The likelihood of treatment failure tends to be higher in children with higher risk disease (see Risk Groups, above) at the time of the original diagnosis.
+The likelihood of treatment failure tends to be higher when there is higher risk disease (see "Chemotherapy and risk groups," above) at the time of the original diagnosis.

 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.